finn-no/apps-handbook/TRAINING.md

 - Have a solution project
 - Have milestones or be clear on what we expect also when we finish a project
+  - Discuss in the Android meeting
-- HackDay in training program
+- What should I do during HackDay while in training program?
 - List of Slack channels
 - List of events or social things
 - Abreviation guide